Ne-x-tr-on/55-T-Trail/README.md

 The prototype integrates **Arduino for motor and sensor control**, **Python for real-time scheduling and ETA calculation**, and **Rust for backend logic and safety-critical algorithms**.

-This project is a **tribute to David Kamau**, symbolizing legacy, innovation, and continuous movement forward.

 ---

 ## Features